Institutional Research Requests - It is essential to answer the questions below under Description.

 Please also describe the Business Case that this report or data extract/feed will satisfy and what the Benefits will be.

-- Is this request for internal or external use?
+- Is this request for Accreditation, a Survey, for internal or external use?

-- What specific population(s) are you interested in?
-Students, Classes, Faculty, Staff, etc..
+- What specific population(s) are needed?
+Students (FTF), Faculty, Staff, etc.

-- What specific variable(s) are interested in?
-For example, gender and ethnicity or FERPA
+- What specific variable(s) are needed?
+For example, gender and ethnicity or FERPA.

 - Would you prefer to receive this information in a PDF or an Excel file?